MicrosoftDocs/minecraft-creator/creator/Documents/AddCustomDieBlock.md

 ***Set the block name with .lang***

-Let's add the name of the block using a ***.lang*** file. '.lang' is a file type that Minecraft uses to provide in-game text for different languages for concepts within Add-Ons. .lang files are used as a convenient way to organize all custom text within an Add-On in a single location and for localizing creator content.
+Let's add the name of the block using a ***.lang*** file. '.lang' files are used to organize all custom text within an Add-On in a single location, and to localize creator content.

 1. Inside the ***custom_block_resource_pack*** folder, create a folder and name it ***texts***.
 1. Open the ***texts*** folder.